apache/datasketches-website/index.md

   <div class="row">
     <div class="text-justify" style="font-size: 18px; padding-left: 25px; padding-right: 25px">
 <p><b>The Business Challenge:</b> Analyzing Big Data Quickly.</p>
 <p>In the analysis of big data there are often problem queries that don’t scale because they require huge compute resources and time to generate exact results.
-Examples include <i>count distinct</i>, quantiles, most frequent items, joins, matrix computations, and graph analysis.</p>
+Examples include <i>count distinct</i>, quantiles, most-frequent items, joins, matrix computations, and graph analysis.</p>

 <p>If approximate results are acceptable, there is a class of specialized algorithms, called streaming algorithms, or <a href="/docs/Background/SketchOrigins.html">sketches</a> that can produce results orders-of magnitude faster and with mathematically proven error bounds.
 For interactive queries there may not be other viable alternatives, and in the case of real-time analysis, sketches are the only known solution.</p>

 <p>For any system that needs to extract useful information from big data these sketches are a required toolkit that should be tightly integrated into their analysis capabilities.
-This technology has helped Yahoo (Verizon Media) successfully reduce data processing times from days to hours or minutes on a number of its internal platforms.</p>
+This technology has helped Yahoo (Verizon Media) successfully reduce data processing times from days or hours to minutes or seconds on a number of its internal platforms.</p>

-<p>This site is dedicated to providing key sketch algorithms of production quality.
-Contributions are welcome from those in the big data community interested in further development of this science and art.</p>
+<p>This project is dedicated to providing a broad selection of sketch algorithms of production quality.
+Contributions are welcome from those interested in further development of this science and art.</p>
     </div>
   </div>
   <div class="row text-center main-marketing">